 Ray Wylie Hubbard has finished up a new album, including collaborating with Austin’s Bright Light Social Hour.
 Though nothing is set in stone and no title has been confirmed, a May 12th release date has been floated.

-Modern Mal, consisting of Rachel Brook and Brooks Robbins, have a record on the way called The Misanthrope Family Album.
+Modern Mal, consisting of Rachel Brooke and Brooks Robbins, have a record on the way called The Misanthrope Family Album.
 No release date yet.